daac-tools/daachorse/README.md

 ### Finding non-overlapping occurrences with longest matching

-If you want to search for the longest pattern without positional overlap in each iteration, use `leftmost_find_iter()` with specifying `MatchKind::LeftmostLongest` in the construction.
+To search for the longest pattern without positional overlap in each iteration, specify `MatchKind::LeftmostLongest` during construction and use `leftmost_find_iter()`.

 ```rust
 use daachorse::{DoubleArrayAhoCorasickBuilder, MatchKind};